Kotlin/kotlinx.coroutines/docs/flow.md

 </div>

-> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-flow-19.kt).
+> You can get the full code from [here](../kotlinx-coroutines-core/jvm/test/guide/example-flow-19.kt).

 Since the body of [collectLatest] takes 300 ms, but new values are emitted every 100 ms, we see that the block is run on every value, but completes only for the last value: